 Having your own chickens means gorgeous, fresh, pastured eggs from hens who can eat naturally and produce the healthiest eggs imaginable.

-Here are some of my other pages full of information about the produce we're lucky enough to be able to harvest every single day.
+Here are some of my other pages full of information about the produce we're lucky enough to be able to gather from our flock, every single day.

 There is a lot of inaccurate information on the internet about eggs and their nutritional value.
 Some is out of date, some is just plain wrong.